euler16/Deep-Learning/README.md

 # Udacity-Deep-Learning
-my IPy notebooks and other files made during the course
+My IPy notebooks and other files made during the course.